 - Town Clerk/Tax Collector

 - Administrative Office

 - Cable TV (Channel 21) Studio

 - Finance Department

+1 This is one of the very few town halls in NH with a commercial grade kitchen available for rent for Farm-to-Table organizations and activities.

 - Planning Board

-&lt;sup>1 This is one of the very few town halls in NH with a commercial grade kitchen available for rent for Farm-to-Table organizations and activities.

 - Police Department

 - Assessing Department

 - Zoning Board of Adjustment

 - Building Inspector/Code Enforcement Officer

 - Supervisors of the Checklist

 - Maintenance Department

 - Recreation Department

 - Commercial Kitchen

 - Gymnasium

+- Community Food Pantry

-- Community Food Pantry and Clothes Closet
+- Community Clothes Closet

-Stevens Hall: The following description is provided from the Town of Chester's 2015 Master Plan.
+Stevens Memorial Hall: The following description is provided from the Town of Chester's 2015 Master Plan, which was updated by the Planning Coordinator in December of 2017.